 PSAT: The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT®) is a rigorous, national assessment that measures the critical reading, mathematics, and writing skills your students will need for higher education and careers after high school.

 ACT: The ACT is a national college admissions examination that consists of subject area tests in English, Mathematics, Reading, Science and Writing.
 ACT results are accepted by all four-year colleges and universities in the US.
 Through the 2018-19 school year, PPS offered ACT to all juniors.
-Beginning 2019-20, PPS is switching from ACT to SAT for juniors.
+Beginning 2019-20, PPS switched from ACT to SAT for juniors.
 Individual students may continue to take the ACT at their own cost.

 SAT: The SAT is a national college admissions examination that consists of subject area tests in English, Mathematics, Reading, and Writing.
 SAT results are accepted by all four-year colleges and universities in the US.
 Beginning 2019-20 PPS offers SAT to all juniors at no cost to individual students.

 easyCBM: The assessment principles behind the easyCBM system are the result of over 30 years of published, peer-reviewed educational research.
 This system is designed and supported by Dr. Gerald Tindal, an expert on classroom measurement, assessment, and formative evaluation.
 PPS discontinued district-wide use of easyCBM at the end of 2019-20.

 DIBELS: The Dynamic Indicators of Basic Early Literacy Skills (DIBELS) are a set of procedures and measures for assessing the acquisition of early literacy skills from kindergarten through sixth grade.
 They are designed to be short (one minute) fluency measures used to regularly monitor the development of early literacy and early reading skills.